mbettan/terraform-google-project_saas/README.md

 ### 2.3 Service Account

 Following the [least privilege principle](https://cloud.google.com/blog/products/identity-security/dont-get-pwned-practicing-the-principle-of-least-privilege), create a separate Service Account to run Terraform with.
-This is an optionnal step, feel free to skip this section, if you would like to use the logged-in account privledge to execute gcloud actions.
+This is an optionnal step, feel free to skip this section, if you would like to use the logged-in account privledge to execute terraform actions.

 #### Create Service Account
 ```